KUSWSecurityTeam4/SuperAwesomeSecurity/README.md

 # Super Awesome Security

+## Demo App
+The app isn't connected to server, just for demo.
+You can login with *user* mode via id=user@naver.com & pw=1234.
+You can send messages in chat rooms

 **We provide back-end server, not front.
 So you should use api testing tools like postman**

 ## Image